hanjinliu/impy/README.md

 #### 2. Automatic Batch Processing

-Almost all the image processing functions can **automatically iterate** along all the axes needed.
+Almost all the image processing functions can **automatically iterate along all the axes needed**.
 If you want to run batch Gaussian filter on a image hyperstack, just call `img.gaussian_filter()`, and the filtering function considers zyx-axes as a spatially connected dimensions and is repeated for every rest of axis like t, c.
 Prallel image processing is optimized for many function by temporarily converting into `dask` array.
 Check [Image Analysis Tools](#image-analysis-tools) for available functions.

 You can even run batch processing **with your own functions** by decorating them with `@ip.bind`.
 See [Integrating Your Own Functions](#integrating-your-own-functions) part.